HAWK beacon: Effectiveness

-One study released by the Federal Highway Administration found that, after a HAWK beacon was installed, vehicle/pedestrian crashes were reduced by 69%.
-As many as 97% of motorists comply with the HAWK beacon, higher than signalized crossing, or crossings with flashing yellow beacons.
+One study released by the Federal Highway Administration observed that there was a 29 percent reduction in total crashes, a 15 percent reduction in severe crashes, and a 69 percent reduction in pedestrian crashes, compared with an unsignalized intersection (no treatment to the intersection).
+Another report observed 97% motorists complied with the HAWK beacon.
+This is higher than crossings with flashing yellow beacons but not for signalized intersections.

 Some motorist confusion has been reported at newly installed HAWK beacons.
 When first introduced to an area, enforcement and public education are needed until users understand how the beacon works.
-When the beacon has not been activated, some drivers have acted as if the signal is dark due to a power outage, but that has not been experienced by all jurisdictions with HAWKs in operation.
-The flashing red phase is sometimes misunderstood by drivers farther back in the queue, and they followed the lead driver through the crosswalk instead of stopping at the stop line as required.
+When the beacon has not been activated, some drivers have acted as if the signal is dark due to a power outage, but this has not been experienced by all jurisdictions with HAWKs in operation.
+The flashing red phase is sometimes misunderstood by drivers farther back in the queue, and they follow the lead driver through the crosswalk instead of stopping at the stop line as required.
 Additionally, motorists sometimes remain stopped during the flashing red phase when the crosswalk is clear due to the similarity to a railroad crossing signal.
 In 2016, to help address this issue, the Federal Highway Administration authorized use of a new traffic sign, 'R10-23a', as an alternative sign to use at HAWK beacons.
 The alternative signage describes the steady red and flashing red aspects more clearly to drivers.
+The signage was also added in the 2023 edition of the MUTCD.

 HAWK signals were widely adopted in Phoenix, Arizona starting in 2018, resulting in significantly fewer crashes and fatalities citywide.

-Unique meanings of HAWK signal aspects
+Issues with unique meanings of HAWK signal aspects

-The design and operation of the HAWK beacon/crossing differs materially from the meanings and operation of the same signal aspects when used in other contexts:
+The design and operation of the HAWK beacon/crossing differs materially from the meanings and operation of the same signal aspects when used in other contexts, and thus may be unintuitive to drivers unfamiliar with them: